kaihochak/lecture-league/README.md

 - Username: `kai`
 - Password: `123`

-**Note:** From the admin page, you can manage users, reviews, add universities, add courses, and everything els
+**Note:** From the admin page, you can manage users, reviews, add universities, add courses, and everything else

 ## Usage